ecmwf/magics/README.md

 Project home: https://software.ecmwf.int/magics

-To learn how to use it, have a look at our !notebook examples!https://github.com/ecmwf/notebook-examples/tree/master/visualisation
+To learn how to use it, have a look at our [notebook examples](https://github.com/ecmwf/notebook-examples/tree/master/visualisation)

 Requirements
 ------------